rust-lang/reference/src/items/implementations.md

 The nominal type is called the *implementing type* and the associable items are the *associated items* to the implementing type.

-Bare implementations associates the associated items to the implementing type.
+Bare implementations associate the associated items to the implementing type.

 The associated item has a path of a path to the implementing type followed by the associate item's path component.